-Not all bad checks are written with malicious intent.
-In many cases, the writer simply made a mistake balancing their checkbook and area horrified to learn they have written a bad check.
-These circumstances are often quickly resolved, and the check writer typically pays
+Not all people write bad checks with malicious intent.
+In many cases, the writer simply made a mistake balancing their checkbook.
+And, they are horrified to learn they have written a bad check.
+These people often quickly resolve these circumstances, and they...

 And Contact Information

-For over 25 years, Howe & Associates has been committed to providing high quality legal representation for Debt Collection Solutions.
+For over 25 years, Howe Law Firm has been committed to providing high quality legal representation for Debt Collection Solutions.
 We are real trial lawyers seeking full justice for real people.

 10 Glenlake Pkwy NE #130